yasny/java-high-cpu/README.md

 **NOTE:** if you need any locale specific items in the datetime format (ex: `%A` for the weekday name), you need to make sure the tool is running in the right locale.
 On Linux, you can specify the locale in the `$LC_TIME` environment variable.

-**NOTE:** the `datetime-regex` does not need to match the full datetime format; just enough to distiguish it from other lines in the data files.
+**NOTE:** the `datetime-regex` does not need to match the full datetime format; just enough to distinguish it from other lines in the data files.

 ### Handling multiple data files